PreetSangha/AdvancedDistributedSystemsDesign/01 - Fallacies of Distributed Computing.md

 - too much or too little logging could be a problem
 - focus on the needles not the haystacks, and develop better magnets to find the needles

-## 7. Transport cost is not a problem
+## 7. Transport cost isn't a problem

 - serialisation has a cpu cost, and more data results in higher cost
 - often this cost is not usually in performance testing as it's 'invisible'